Your Cart

 When it comes to motor technology in electric bikes, one of the main considerations is whether to go with a pedal-assist or battery-powered motor.
 Both motor types offer noteworthy advantages and drawbacks that must be weighed when making the best decision for your needs.

 Pedal-assist motors are connected to the crank system of the bike and use sensors that react to how much pressure you exert on the pedals.
 As a result, they don’t consume any battery power unless you pedal, thereby increasing the range and ensuring better control of performance when going uphill or accelerating faster.
-The cadence of your pedaling also plays a crucial role in determining the assistance level of these motors.
+The cadence of your pedalling also plays a crucial role in determining the assistance level of these motors.
 On the downside, these motors might not have enough power for taller riders who weigh over 150 pounds or 200 pounds, depending on the model.
 Plus, these motors generate less torque than battery-powered motors.

 Battery-powered motors remain independent from the crank system of the bike, so there is no need to pedal.
 As a result, these electric motors can propel the rider at higher speeds than pedalling alone would allow thanks to their greater torque levels, but require more frequent recharging than pedal-assist models due to increased energy consumption.